StarPlayrX/bigmac/README.md

 * 1 external USB SSD or hard drive.
 Fast flash drives might work.
 Slow thumb drivers are not supported.
 * For the actual installation, an SSD or hard drive with 60GB or greater.
 256GB recommended.

-## 📀 How to boot a USB (Requires a Video Card with a Mac Boot ROM For Now)
+## 📀 How to boot a USB (Recommend a Video Card with a Mac Boot ROM for now)
 1. Be sure your Mac Pro can boot APFS volumes directly.
 There is an [APFS ROM Patch](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip) for Mac Pro 3,1s.
 2. Be sure to disable System Integrity Protection as soon as possible (`csrutil disable ; csrutil authenticated-root disable`).
 3. Plug a USB 2.0 keyboard and pointing device directly into your Mac Pro's USB 2.0 ports.